Skip to content

 print(ctx.report) # see what was retrieved and why

 Hybrid + heading-aware retrieval.
-Adds an ~80MB embedding model download on first run; warm queries climb to ~150ms.
-Worth it only if your doc has clauses like “main clause X” and “EU override of clause X” and “Japan override of clause X” — heading awareness disambiguates them.
+Adds an ~80MB embedding model download on first run, and warm queries climb to ~150ms.
+Worth it only if your doc has clauses like “main clause X” and “EU override of clause X” and “Japan override of clause X”.
+Heading awareness disambiguates them.

 doc = redhop.Document.from_file(